LPNSR: Optimal Noise-Guided Diffusion Image Super-Resolution Via Learnable Noise Prediction: Appendix

 \section{Appendix}

-In the appendix, we provide the following materials: \begin{itemize} \item Mathematical derivation of conditional dependence for the optimal intermediate noise. \item Quantitative results of different noise injection strategies. \item Ablation study on the loss function. \item Different pre-upsampling backbones for the 4-step diffusion SR. \item More qualitative comparisons with state-of-the-art methods. \item The complete training and inference algorithms of our LPNSR framework. \end{itemize}
+In the appendix, we provide the following materials: \begin{itemize} \item Extension to the DDPM Paradigm \item Quantitative and qualitative results of different noise injection strategies. \item Ablation study on the loss function. \item Different pre-upsampling backbones for the 4-step diffusion SR. \item More qualitative comparisons with state-of-the-art methods. \item The complete training and inference algorithms of our LPNSR framework. \end{itemize}